michaeldybdahl/M1_exam2019/README.md

 We have found a dataset containing data about students acohol consumption, their grades and several social conditions.

-In the repository, we have uploaded the dataset, two PDF files (Stakeholder report and the notebook).
+In the repository, we have uploaded the dataset, two PDF files (Stakeholder report and the notebook) and the notebook as HTML.
 Link to notebook in colab: https://colab.research.google.com/drive/15ETOHyj6L8Lv8lej6tVbqit09RjP2cCE

 NOTICE: When you run our notebook, some of the results for the supervised machinelearning is going to be slightly different (even though we used seed), but it shouldt affect the conclusions.